cue-lang/cuelang.org/content/docs/concept/how-cue-enables-configuration/en.md

 **Configuration is one of CUE's core tasks**.
 People often start using CUE because it makes it *safer and easier* to produce new configuration files and to validate existing files - but its capabilities run deeper.
-In this guide we'll begin with the basics of how CUE make configuration better, and then explore the potential of some of its more advanced features for configuration.
+In this guide we'll begin with the basics of how CUE makes configuration better, and then explore the potential of some of its more advanced features for configuration.
 Here's what you'll find in this guide: